carpentries/instructor-training/episodes/03-performance.md

 ---
-title: "Lesson Study"
+title: "Teaching as a Performance Art"
 teaching: 15
-exercises: 15
+exercises: 45
 questions:
 - "How do teachers improve?"
 objectives:
 - "Explain why standardized testing cannot by itself improve educational outcomes, and why and how peer-to-peer lesson study can."
+- "Explain how teaching practices are actually transferred and adopted."
+- "Summarize the strengths and weaknesses of your performance as a lecturer."
 keypoints:
 - "Great teachers are made, not born."
 - "Formal written descriptions of teaching practices are ineffective."
-- "Lesson study ('jugyokenkyu') essential to transferring skills between teachers."
+- "Lesson study ('jugyokenkyu') is essential to transferring skills between teachers."
 - "Feedback is most effective when those involved share ground rules and expectations."
 ---
 Continuing with our theme of instructor-as-performer,